learex-zz/macOS-eGPU/README.md

 ### Options
 -install (default)
-If neither install nor uninstall is set as an option, install will be used.
 -uninstall

 -enabler (default)
 -driver (default)
+-cuda (using the standard driver files)
+-cudaD (using driver files from toolkit)
+-cudaT (toolkit)
+-cudaS (samples)

+If neither install nor uninstall is set as an option, install will be used.
-If neither enabler nor driver nor cuda is set as an option, enabler and driver will be used.
+If neither enabler/driver/cuda/cudaD/cudaT/cudaS is set as an option, enabler and driver will be used.

--cuda (Only the CUDA driver; no toolkit)
+The dependency graph of the CUDA options is:
+cudaS -\> cudaT -\> cudaD
+Should you execute `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) -install -cudaT` this also implies `-cudaD` but not `-cudaS`.
+The uninstall option reverses that:
+`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) -uninstall -cudaT` also implies `-cudaS` but not `-cudaD`.

 Example: `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) -install -enabler -driver -cuda`